-Bird habitat in the region consists of Matjiesfontein Shale Renosterveld and these were present on the highland area above the valleys where agricultural areas were concentrated.
-The rocky ridges provide perch sites and topographic highs for soaring birds.
-The agricultural fields are rarely punctuated by small trees that grow around water points.
-Few grasses are found, with the main land-use being sheep farming.
-Some of the farm dams provide ideal habitat for Blue Cranes that were found foraging on the agricultural lands.
+Bird habitat in the region consists of Matjiesfontein Shale Renosterveld but dominated agriculturally modified areas that fragment the natural vegetation.
+Low rocky ridges provide perch sites and topographic highs for soaring birds.
+The agricultural fields ares rarely punctuated by small trees that grow around water points.
+Few grasses are found, with the main land use being sheep farming.
+Some of the large farm dams provide ideal habitat for the Blue Cranes that are common throughout the area on the agricultural lands.